Two beams are better than one: Enabling reliable and high throughput mmWave links: Evaluation

-We perform user translation and rotation experiments to emulate practical occurrences in environments.
-As the user moves, a human blocker is introduced midway between Tx and Rx, blocking the link for a duration chosen uniformly between 100 ms to 500 ms~\cite{Rappaport2013Millimeter}, over 1-sec experiments.
+$\blacksquare\;$ \textbf{Improvement in Reliability for mobile links:} We perform user translation and rotation experiments in multiple indoor and outdoor environments.
+As the user moves, a human blocker is introduced midway between gNB and UE, blocking the link for a duration chosen uniformly between 100 ms to 500 ms~\cite{Rappaport2013Millimeter}, over 1-sec experiments.
 We perform 100 such experiments and combine the results to form one point, and various user mobility and blockage patterns across two indoor environments are reported on the throughput and reliability curve.
-Figure~\ref{fig:rotbl} shows that \name achieves close to $100\%$ reliability.
-The reactive baseline suffers from lower reliability of mean 0.65, while the widebeam baseline is at 0.45.
-Thus, \name achieves its goal of high-reliability.
+Fig.~\ref{fig:rotbl} shows that \name achieves close to $100\%$ reliability (median value 1).
+The reactive baseline suffers from lower reliability of median value 0.65, while the widebeam baseline is at 0.5.
+Thus, \name achieves its goal of high reliability.